 In the 1990s, the Chinese government began pouring a lot of money into Chinese universities in an effort to bring them up to world class status and create enough openings for a boom in university age students.
 Schools were merged, new facilities and dormitories were built.
 And in process some of the money disappeared into the vacuum of development and construction corruption.These days land is still being cleared to make way for new school facilities.

-The number of students enrolled in Chinese universities increased twentyfold in the last 30 years: between roughly 30,000 in 1978, when universities opened again after the learning-free zone of the Cultural Revolution, and 600,000 in 2009.
+China had more than 1,900 institutions of higher learning in 2010, nearly double the number in 2000.
+Close to 19 million students were enrolled in 2010, a sixfold jump in one decade.
+The number of faculty has more than quadrupled.
+The number of students enrolled in Chinese universities increased twentyfold between 1978 and 2009. from roughly 30,000 in 1978, when universities opened again after the Cultural Revolution, and 600,000 in 2009.
 Between 2000 and 2009 higher-education enrollment more than tripled.
 Today, China awards more college degrees than the United States and India combined.
 Annual awards of doctoral degrees rose sevenfold between 1996 and 2006.

+Since China began opening up in the 1980s a number of private, profit-making universities have opened up.
+Most of the students are young people who failed to get into established universities.
+The universities often charge high fees and deliver a education of dubious quality.
 In a speech on education former premier Zhu, Rongji said in 2011: "I don't advocate for building up so many universities.
 To do what?
 When I entered Tsinghua in 1947, there were only 2,000 students.
 Now the number is in the tens of thousands.
 It is OK for Tsinghua to have tens of thousands of students.
 But now even Jilin University has 75,000 students.
 There are now a lot of academic frauds, even professors fabricate, plagiarize from papers by others.
 What would happen it this continues? ...
 You'd better concentrate efforts to do a good job in promoting compulsory education."

 Top Chinese Universities